Top 6 Spine-Chilling Destinations for Halloween in Europe

 Edinburgh, Scotland

-The capital of Scotland is steeped in history and haunting tales, so it’s a perfect place to spend October 31st.
+The capital of Scotland is steeped in history and haunting tales, so it’s a perfect place for a Europe trip at Halloween.
 The city is home to Mary King’s Close, a street that was buried beneath the city and forgotten about until centuries later.
 Costumed guides take you on a tour through these subterranean streets and regale you with ghostly stories of the city’s past.

 Additionally, don’t miss out on a visit to the notoriously haunted Greyfriars Graveyard, and cap off your visit with the massive Samhuinn Fire Festival on Carlton Hill.